-Tom is an experienced and dedicated advocate, having transferred to the Bar following a career as a solicitor at a leading US firm in London.
+Tom Jones is an experienced and dedicated advocate, having transferred to the Bar following a career as a solicitor at a leading US firm in London.

 He appears regularly in the Crown Court and Magistrates’ Court, both prosecuting and defending across a wide range of criminal cases including theft, fraud, violence, drugs, weapons, driving and sexual offences.
 In addition he advises and acts on financial crime matters as well as quasi-criminal civil cases.